 As I reflect on the past years I guess I have come to realize that I became an educator because I felt it would afford me the opportunity to invest my life in something meaningful, rather than spend it in a career where the end goal was to simply receive a paycheck.
 Education provided me the opportunity to touch lives and make a positive difference.
 While I enjoy the curricular areas I have had the opportunity to explore with my students, my deepest commitment has always been to them as people, beyond the academic content.
 It is from this passion and commitment to young people, that I draw my excitement for education.

 My current aspirations are to make a difference every day, to the best of my ability, and to be a good father and husband, and friend to those God places in my path.
 I wanted to do that first in the valley that had been my home and my life for so long and give my two boys the opportunity to create memories of fields, forests, and streams in their youth.
 But my wife and I always had our sights set on teaching abroad for awhile.

-With our first-born partly-raised and away to college, we began to prayerfully explore the distant shores of a future in international education.
+With our first-born partly-raised and away to college, we began to explore the distant shores of a future in international education.
 Younger son, Luke, caught the infectious call to adventure as we began to discuss possibilities, so we put ourselves out there to see what and where we might land.
 Then I met Dr. Kim and knew our immediate future lay in Korea at APIS.
 It has been amazing the adventures God had in store for us there.
-Four years in Korea and countless new friends and new experiences later, we now find ourselves swept along the next exhilarating fork in the road as we open a new APIS campus and boarding program on the island of Oahu, Hawaii.
+Four years in Korea and countless new friends and new experiences later, we now find ourselves swept along the next exhilarating fork in the road as we have been opening a new APIS campus and boarding program on the island of Oahu, Hawaii.
 This school allowed me to work with an incredibly talented and dedicated group of teachers and professionals to design a truly innovative instructional program of multi-disciplinary, project-based learning from the ground up.